TrueBlocks/trueblocks-core/src/other/devcon5/README.md

 ### Further Information on DevCon 5 Speaking Proposals for TrueBlocks:

 This video show us giving a demonstration of the MVP of our decentralized blockchain explorer along with a brief explanation of the acticture of TrueBlocks.
-It was presented to the "Decentralize the Data Now" group led by Griff Green:
+It was presented to the "Decentralize the Data Now" team led by Griff Green:

 [Decentralize the Data Now #22](https://youtu.be/_ahaW5Pe2Yc?t=171)